winningproduct/learn-portal/content/2-focus/05-brand-story-development.md

 _“Marketing is about values.
 It’s a complicated and noisy world, and we’re not going to get a chance to get people to remember much about us.
 No company is.
 So we have to be really clear about what we want them to know about us.”_ - Steve Jobs

 Stories are powerful in human communication.
-An authentic compelling brand story helps your audience to remember who you are, what you stand for, develop empathy and ultimately want to take part in your story (buy your product).
+An authentic and compelling brand story helps your audience remember who you are, what you stand for, develop empathy and ultimately, want to take part in your story (buy your product).

-At the core of the brand story development is sharing “Why” or “The purpose” of your existence.
-In a successful brand story, the customer should feel an emotional connection to what your brand represents, for instance, Apple - “To Think Different”, Volkswagen - “Safety”, Facebook - “Connecting people” and so on.
+At the core of the brand story development is sharing 'Why' or 'The purpose' of your product's existence.
+In a successful brand story, the customer should feel an emotional connection to what your brand represents.
+For instance, Apple - 'To Think Different', Volkswagen - 'Safety', Facebook - 'Connecting people' and so on.

 ## How

 ### Keep your customer (Hero) at the epicenter

-One common mistake most companies do is putting your product/company as the HERO of the brand story.
+One common mistake most companies does is putting the product/company as the HERO of the brand story.
 The HERO of the brand story should be your customer.
-Your role is to be the 'guide' who helps the customer (hero) to achieve the goals by defeating the villain (the problem).
+Your role is to be the 'guide' who helps the customer (hero) achieve a goal by defeating the villain (the problem).

-The 'Building a Story Brand' book by Donald Miller gives a great framework to build a compelling brand story by using the story telling techniques used by movies and books.
+The 'Building a Story Brand' book by Donald Miller gives a great framework to build a compelling brand story by using story telling techniques used by movies and books.

 ![Story Brand](https://miro.medium.com/max/1576/1*wDNPZovZrgi2qC20uVpImA.png)

 ### Make your purpose clear

 “People don't buy What you do; they buy Why you do it.
-And What you do simply proves what you Believe” - By Simon Sinek.
+And What you do simply proves what you Believe” - Simon Sinek.

-The “Golden Circle” principle by Simon Sinek guides on how to logically explain a product or a service to the customer in a way it triggers neurological decision making.
-Such stories trigger the limbic brain which is in control of the emotional (empathy) aspect of decision making.
-For instance when a decision maker is given two options which has identical physical properties, the decision goes towards the one which triggers the emotional aspect (Gut feeling/ by intuition).
+The 'Golden Circle' principle by Simon Sinek guides one on how to logically explain a product or a service to the customer in a way that it triggers neurological decision making.
+Such stories trigger the limbic brain, which is in control of the emotional (empathy) aspect of decision making.
+For instance, when a decision maker is given two options that have identical physical properties, the decision favours the one that triggers the emotional aspect (gut feeling/intuition).

 ![Golden circle](https://www.pngjoy.com/pngl/107/2218341_golden-circle-simon-sinek-golden-circle-png-download.png)

-- **Why** : Explain your purpose and the reason you exist and behave as you do.
+- **Why** : Explain your purpose, and the reason you exist and behave as you do.
-- **How** : How to do some thing.
+- **How** : How to do something.
 - **What** : What sort of things to do.

-The above image elaborates further on the “Golden Circle” concept.
-Viewing the video of this concept conducted by the author himself is highly recommended.
+The above image further elaborates the “Golden Circle” concept.
+Viewing the video of this concept done by the author himself is highly recommended.

 ## References